HSLU-Projects/MAIDICO/README.md

 - Visualize customer journey

-__Design Thinking__ principles are woven into the fabric of the development tool, promoting a user-centric approach.
+__Design Thinking__ principle is a development tool, promoting a user-centric approach.
 This involves empathizing with end-users, defining problem statements, ideating creative solutions, prototyping, and testing.
 The iterative nature of Design Thinking is seamlessly supported, allowing for continuous refinement based on user feedback and evolving requirements.

 <img src="./resources/SW10-DesignThinking.png" alt="Design Thinking" width="600px"/>